emerichunter/emerichunter.github.io/_drafts/2017-12-08-Failover-client-pg10-v3.md

 ## Another file in the Wal

-In order to test our setup, we need to cause a failure.

-In order to perform our experiment, we need to prompt a failure on the primary.
+In order to test our setup, we need to prompt a failure on the primary.
 An easy way to achieve this, is to flood the WAL folder with files.
-Once the failure is caused and the failover triggered, we will take a look the repmgr.log and then at the log table created and supplied with constant INSERTs for this purpose.
+Once the failure is caused and the failover triggered, we will take a look at the `repmgrd.log` and then at the log table created and supplied with constant INSERTs for this purpose.

 Here is an extract from the `repmgrd.log` file that exibits the failure as it has occured.
 The detection occurs line 2.